tristanp299/quantum_scanner/README.md

 ## Building Quantum Scanner

-The included `build.sh` script simplifies the compilation process.
+The `build.sh` script simplifies the compilation process with multiple options for different build scenarios.

 ### Standard Build